API Reference

 WdioController

-The WdioController allows you to manually control test WebdriverIO test runs.
+The WdioController allows you to manually control WebdriverIO and WebdriverIO Testrunner test runs.
 For pages that require additional setup or configuration, you can stop automatic testing and manually analyze each page that requires such setup.

 Constructor